 In Occupied Paris, choices as black and white as the words on a page become a murky shade of grey - choices that will put many on the wrong side of history, and the consequences of which will echo for decades to come.

 Lily is a lonely teenage desperate to escape small-town Montana.
 She grows close to her neighbour Odile, discovering they share the same love of language, the same longings.
-But as Lily uncovers more about Odile's mysterious past, she discovers a
+But as Lily uncovers more about Odile's mysterious past, she discovers a dark secret, closely guarded and long hidden.

 An irresistible combination of two of my favourite things: Paris and libraries.
 What's not to love?!
 I truly enjoyed this novel about the wartime activities of the staff of the American Library in Paris, who are an eclectic and delightful group of characters.
 Utterly charming. - Natasha Lester